The Dollop: Background

-The podcast began as a way of preparing for Anthony's one-man show at the Melbourne Comedy Festival, a solo project where he would simply talk about various subjects.
+Originally titled Dave's Dollop, the podcast began as a way of preparing for Anthony's one-man show at the Melbourne Comedy Festival, a solo project where he would simply talk about various subjects.
 Unsatisfied with the initial results, he decided to change to a focus on history and invite other comedians to listen and react to the stories.
 Reynolds was the first guest and was initially set to be replaced with a revolving cast of comedians, but after his performance, Anthony decided to keep him on as co-host.
-Anthony was inspired by the book A People's History of the United States by Howard Zinn, which made him realize that the history he was taught in school was often false or littered with disinformation in order to present the U.S. in a more positive light.
+Anthony was inspired by the book A People's History of the United States by Howard Zinn, which made him realize that the history he was taught in school was often false or littered with disinformation in order to present the United States in a more positive light.

 Reynolds and Anthony have recorded a number of live episodes in various U.S. cities, as well as Canada and five tours of Australia.
 Live episodes performed outside of the U.S. have featured stories from those respective countries; for example, topics covered in Australia included the Emu War and Arthur Phillip.
 Live shows both inside and outside the U.S. often include additional guest comedians, including Patton Oswalt, Wil Anderson, and My Favorite Murder hosts Georgia Hardstark and Karen Kilgariff.
 There are sometimes episodes called "Reverse Dollops", which consist of stories selected and read by Reynolds to Anthony, such as the episode on Nim Chimpsky.
 There are also shorter episodes called "Smollops", which usually last less than 30 minutes.

 On 5 August 2019, the first season of The Dollop: England (& the UK) was announced.
 The first of ten episodes was released on 15 August.
 A sister podcast, called El Dollop, was announced on March 16, 2020.
 It is a Spanish-language version of The Dollop, hosted by Eduardo Espinosa, who reads to his co-host José Antonio Badía.
+There is also a Hungarian "version" (authorized by The Dollop) called Képtelen Krónika (Impossible Chronicle) where three hosts are covering various topics, mostly but not only from Hungarian history.